cx237/CadenXu/_posts/2025-1-17-CompositeColor.md

 | 1   | 0   | 1   |
 | 1   | 1   | 0   |

-Notice that when $A = 0, B = Y$, and when $A = 1, B = \lnot Y$.
+Notice that when $`A = 0, B = Y`$, and when $`A = 1, B = \lnot Y`$.
 This means that rather than selecting between the noninverting and inverting outputs of the flip flops, we can choose to invert or not using a XOR gate.
 This makes things a bit cleaner to implement in hardware.

 ![preliminary MDAC design](https://cx237.github.io/CadenXu/images/falstadMDAC2.png)